 A good example of this is in foreign language.
 The student who is able to recall the basic vocabulary, will have a far easier time tackling the grammar and nuances of a translation.

 A storehouse of knowledge from memory work provides instant context so vital for success in reading comprehension.
-If the mention of Finland automatically calls to mind a far-north European country close to the Artic circle, the student already has context stored that may mean the difference in understanding what is being read and only comprehending a portion of the story.
+If the mention of Finland automatically calls to mind a far-north European country close to the Arctic circle, the student already has context stored that may mean the difference in understanding what is being read and only comprehending a portion of the story.

 Listen or read more of this post